tamer4osman/abroad/MRD.md

 ### 13.1 Glossary of Terms

-A comprehensive list of market terminology, technical terms, and domain-specific concepts relevant to the Libyan Foreign Ministry context.
+A comprehensive list of market, technical, and domain-specific terms is maintained in SRS.md, FRD.md, and TRD.md for consistency across all documentation.

 ### 13.2 Market Research Data